claykom/claykom/README.md

   ## About Me
    <div>
       <p>
     I'm Clayton, a backend & tool developer with rich experience in big data & web scraping.
-I've recently expanded into game development & I'm learning at a rapid pace.
-I'd like to learn more about .NET Core & C# in general.
+I've recently ventured into web development & I'm learning at a rapid pace.
+I'd like to learn more about Golang and writing better code in general.
 You can find my blog on my website, I blog about all kinds of stuff like Software Comparisons, Design Principles, Tutorials, IT, & even up and coming technolgies, check it out.
       </p>
     </div>